CrowdStrike/cloud-fcs-labs/content/attacknrespond/lab-2/index.en.md

 ![Directory listing](/static/img/ls.png)

-> [!NOTE]
-> We appear to have the aws cli installed on the container, a risky practice but potentially helpful to the attacker.
+::alert[We appear to have the aws cli installed on the container, a risky practice but potentially helpful to the attacker.
 (We will return to this later.)
-You will also discover that we have the ability to install additional software as required.
+You will also discover that we have the ability to install additional software as required.]{header="Note"}

 At this point we have determined that we have privileged, root-level access on the container itself.
 In the next phase of the attack, we will explore what we might achieve with this level of access.